open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 server replies with corresponding responses.
 This document defines one requests and response type: `Export`.

-All transports MUST support in the client and server components the following compression options:
+All transports MUST support in the server components the following compression options:

-* No compression, denoted by `none`.
+* No compression.
 * Gzip compression, denoted by `gzip`.

 ### OTLP/gRPC